By Claire Remmert

 That’s right, I’m not from Texas … but Lyle Lovett says it’s cool, right?
 I got here as fast as I could, so they say.

 I moved here to attend Trinity University, and since graduating I’ve gotten to work for some pretty special organizations that have fostered a very deep affection for San Antonio: The San Antonio Spurs, SA2020, BILTT, and now Jungle Disk.
 I’ve gotten to work in and around Geekdom for a few years now, always inspired by the enthusiasm and talent that hums around the place.
 I am thrilled to start a new journey with the team at Jungle Disk and get to remain part of this community.

-But after getting my brain turned completely inside-out in the best way by a Computer Science course late in college, I couldn’t help but continue to learn development as much as I could on my own.
+But after getting my brain turned completely inside-out in the best way by a computer science course late in college, I couldn’t help but continue to learn development as much as I could on my own.
 I was blown away to discover a job that could fulfill both the creative and logical parts of my brain, and let me continue learning perpetually.
-After years of self-instruction and many books read, I decided to complete a 16-week bootcamp for Front-end Development and actively shift the direction of my career.
+After years of self-instruction and reading many books, I decided to complete a 16-week bootcamp for front-end development and actively shift the direction of my career.

 I think that the toxoplasmosis has gone to my brain.
 Nina and Nugget are the cutest pair of dumb beasts there ever was, except for the third cat that my husband will someday agree to.
 It’s just a matter of time.